 From televisions to neighbors to nearby snorers, there are many sounds that can make it hard to get to sleep or wake you up during the night.
 Noises can also affect deep sleep cycles, even if you don’t remember waking.

-If you live in an environment with noise that’s outside of your control and find it affects your rest, earplugs or a white noise machine could help.
+If you live in an environment with noise that’s outside of your control and find it affects your rest, try blocking out noise with earplugs or a white noise machine.
 White noise or calming nature sounds blur background noise and can make it easier to doze off.

 When it comes to snoring partners, earplugs and white noise could also provide a little relief.
 You could also gently reposition them (poorly positioned pillows and back sleeping make snoring more likely).
 But, if the snoring is extremely loud or it sounds like your partner stops breathing, bring it to their attention, as this could be a sign of sleep apnea.